BugHunterJordan/HTML-CSSWebpage/README.md

 Consistent Styling: Maintains design consistency using CSS.
 Error Handling: Checked for broken links and missing resources.
 Code Quality: Clean, well-commented HTML/CSS for maintainability.

+Source code and page images are viewable in the files above